Coronavirus: the situation in Switzerland

-Switzerland is one of the 20 countries most affected by the coronavirus worldwide.
-Here is an overview of the situation and the official response so far.
+Switzerland is one of the 20 countries most affected by the coronavirus worldwide, with 45 known cases, but no deaths.
+Here is an overview of the situation and official response.

 What is the current situation in Switzerland?end of infobox

-Due to the spread of the coronavirus, the governing Federal Council has categorised the situation in the country as “special”, under the terms of the Epidemics Act.
-This allows the authorities to take over certain powers from the cantons and to order measures, including bans on events.
+Due to the spread of the coronavirus, the government has categorised the situation in the country as “special”, under the terms of the Epidemics Act.
+This allows the authorities to take over certain powers from the 26 cantons and to order measures, including bans on events.
 The application of these legal provisions is a first for Switzerland.

 Specifically, the government has banned all major events with more than 1,000 people until at least March 15, 2020.
-In addition, advice regarding hankies and handshakes was published in all major newspapers.
+Some of the cancelled events include the Geneva International Motor Show, the Baselworld watch fair, and the International Film Festival and Forum on Human Rights in Geneva.

+All top-flight Swiss soccer and ice-hockey games have also been called off until at least March 15.

 Is it possible to become infected with the new coronavirus in Switzerland? end of infobox